-Choose menu "Wireless→MAC Filtering", you can control the wireless access by configuring the Wireless MAC Address Filtering function, shown in Figure 4-20.
+Choose menu "Wireless \rightarrow Wireless MAC Filtering", you can control the wireless access by configuring the Wireless MAC Address Filtering function, shown in Figure 4-25.

-Wireless MAC Filtering

-Wireless MAC Filtering: Disabled Enable

-Filtering Rules

-Allow the stations not specified by any enabled entries in the list to access.

-Deny the stations not specified by any enabled entries in n the list to access.

-ID MAC Address Status Description Modify

-1 00-0A-EB-00-07-8A Enabled wireless station A Modify Delete

-Add New Enable All Disable All Delete All
+Wireless MAC Filtering Wireless MAC Filtering: Dis Wireless MAC Filtering: Disabled Enable Filtering Rules Deny the stations specified i by any enabled en ntries in the list to access.
+Allow the stations specified d by any enabled er ntries in the list to access.
+ID MAC Address Status Description Modify 1 00-0A-EB-00-07-8A Enabled Wireless station A Modify Delete Add New Enable All Disable All Delete All

-Previous Next

-Figure 4-20 Wireless MAC address Filtering
+Figure 4-25 Wireless MAC address Filtering

 To filter wireless users by MAC Address, click Enable.
-The default setting is Disable.
+The default setting is Disabled.

-- MAC Address The wireless station's MAC address that you want to filter. - Status The status of this entry either Enabled or Disabled. - Description - A simple description of the wireless station.
+- > MAC Address The wireless station's MAC address that you want to filter. - Status - The status of this entry either Enabled or Disabled. - Description - A simple description of the wireless station.